countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

   * Makes sure items in the backlog are clear to developers.
 The product owner is typically our client.

 #### Scrum Master
-  * Chair the sprint meeting, asking good questions in order to understand our progress towards the project goal.
+  * Chair the sprint meeting, ensuring we follow the process.
   * Trains the team on Scrum and makes sure we're following the rules of scrum effectively (shipping each week, continuously learning, making tickets clear)
-  * Find problems in workflow and make them visible for the team to work together on during the Sprint Plan meeting.
+  * Nudge team to identify problems in workflow and make them visible to work together.

 #### Developers (and other technicians)
-  * Ensures they have a challenging yet doable amount of work in their sprint each sprint.
+  * Ensures they have a challenging yet doable amount of work each sprint.
-  * Takes care to understand items in their sprint.
+  * Ensure they understand items in their sprint, an complain otherwise.
-  * Takes responsibility for shipping the work each sprint.
+  * Takes responsibility for completing KRs, and shipping work to real users, clients, and team members (depending on output)

 ### Backlog